bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 ## CSS

 # PHP Frameworks
-Once you get more established with the PHP language, I would strongly reccomend that you start looking to move to a PHP Frameworks.
+Once you get more established with the PHP language, I would strongly recommend that you start looking to move to a PHP Frameworks.

 Frameworks are an existing set of application code that you start projects with.
 They come out of the box with most of code you need to do common things in web applications.
 Such as Login & Authentication, Authorization, Database access, Security, etc.